ThierryBergbauer/Elninima_PnP-Assistant004/README.md

 (Mark TODOs also in the Code with "//TODO" and add description)

+For Design View left click on the file (example Main.java) -> open with -> WindowBuilder Editor

 #General Infos:
 The config.properties file will be used later again.
 At the moment the login file will be saved in the project folder with the name: